-Medium size Transporters can increase their profit margin by proper tracking of the vehicle, improved product portfolio, and strictly controlling operating cost.
+Medium size Transporters can increase their profit margin by proper tracking of the vehicle, improved product portfolio, and strictly controlling operating costs.

-For example, in Cement and Ash transportation sector, the average used truck (Consider the most suitable model) price after 5 years is around 30 to 35 percent lower than the actual vehicle price.
-This 30 to 35 percent will be the transporters profit after 5 years of usage.
+For example, in the Cement and Ash transportation sector, the average used truck (Consider the most suitable model) price after 5 years is around 30 to 35 percent lower than the actual vehicle price.
+This 30 to 35 percent will be the transporter’s profit after 5 years of usage.

 Customer complete Purchase journey:

-We have spent an enormous amount of time to understand the customer behavior, reactions, prefer choice, Brand Relevance, Product selection, after sales issues and so on.
-We do not do surveys but our expert’s discussion with them on the most critical issues and other business dynamics help them understand the flaws in the system.
+We have spent an enormous amount of time to understand the customer behavior, reactions, prefer choice, Brand Relevance, Product selection, after-sales issues and so on.
+We do not do surveys but our expert’s discussion with them on the most critical issues and other business dynamics helps them understand the flaws in the system.

 We found many customers who recommended the brand and product to other customers in his circle.
 We have identified the reasons for the recommendation.

 In our initial journey, brand relevance is an important factor to convert the name of the brand into sales.
 We have done an exclusive study on brand relevance.